Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Initial Consultation & History

-Detailed seizure history, medication trials, impact on quality of life, and comprehensive neurological examination.
+Detailed seizure history, medication trials, impact on quality of life, and thorough neurological examination.
 We review all previous medical records and imaging studies.

 2